1. Tennessee Waltz – Patti Page

 The listing of Tennessee Waltz is bound to creat some confusion on this chart, as most sources list it as a 1950 song.
 Fact is it spent 8 weeks at number one in 1951, and received its greatest airplay during ’51.
 It spent a couple weeks at the top position in 1950, but competed with Christmas music at that time.
 With the bulk of its airplay and popularity during 1951, we have to call Tennessee Waltz the most important song of the year.

 And so Patti Page has five songs on this list, and would probably have more if it was strictly by sales.
-Time and time again we're asked who was the most important female vocalist in the history of American Popular Song.
+Time and time again we’re asked who was the most important female vocalist in the history of American Popular Song.
 Barbra Streisand was more of a diva.
-Dinah Shore sang more "perfectly."
+Dinah Shore sang more “perfectly.”
 Doris Day became a bigger all-around star.
 Rosemary Clooney and Ethel Merman had more panache.
 Ella Fitzgerald started it all.
 But time and time again it goes back to Patti Page, who out-sold and out-charted all of them.
-As of 2007, she hasn't become a pop deity like Ella or Rosemary, but eventually Patti will receive the attention and honor she so richly deserves.
+As of this writing, she hasn’t become a pop deity like Ella or Rosemary, but eventually Patti will receive the attention and honor she so richly deserves.

 One artist who has certainly achieved legend status is Hank Williams Sr., but mostly in regards to country music.
 While the Nashville crowd claims him, the song scholar should be aware of the huge influence Williams Sr. had on the pop charts during his meteoric success.
 While Bennett’s version of Cold, Cold Heart lacks the grittiness of the original, it was number one in the nation during 1951.
 Williams’ popularity and the rise of Mitch Miller in the Columbia ranks (after his Mercury success with Patti Page and Tennessee Waltz) definitely brought a “country” twang to the airwaves; other country-influenced sounds on the chart above include Mockingbird Hill and On Top of Ol’ Smokey, two of the biggest hits of the year.